kopfi/jqcdm/README.md

 ##Credits
 All credits should go to the [ModemManager project] (http://www.freedesktop.org/wiki/Software/ModemManager/).
-This project alone made it possible to write this small Java port.
+This project alone made it possible to start working on this small Java port.

 ##Dependencies